duereg/codetype/src/documents/posts/20120825-derby-js-starting-out-with-components-creating-a-twitter-bootstrap-input-component.html.md

  <app:boot:input data="{:person.firstName}">
 ```

  Where `firstName` is an object like `data` described above.
-So, in a just a little bit of markup and code, I have a great reusable component that I can use to style the look and feel of my application without having to copy and paste code everywhere.
+With just a little bit of markup and code, I have a reusable component that I can use to style my application without having to copy and paste code everywhere.

  I hope this it helps some of the fledging Derby developers out there.